datapresso/movieapp-dialog/README.md

 2. In the **Servers** view, right-click and select `New -> Server`.
 The *Define a New Server* window is displayed.
 3. Select the **WebSphere Application Server Liberty Profile**, and click **Next**.
 4. Configure the server with the default settings.
-5. In the **Available** list in the **Add and Remove** dialog, select the *movieapp-dialog* project, and click **Add >**.
+5. In the **Available** list in the **Add and Remove** dialog, select the *tsaapp-dialog* project, and click **Add >**.
 The project is added to the runtime configuration for the server in the **Configured** list.
 6. Click **Finish**.
-7. Copy the *server.env* file which was edited previously from *movieapp-dialog/src/it/resources/server.env* to the root folder of the newly defined server (i.e. *wlp/usr/defaultserver/server.env*).
+7. Copy the *server.env* file which was edited previously from *tsaapp-dialog/src/it/resources/server.env* to the root folder of the newly defined server (i.e. *wlp/usr/defaultserver/server.env*).
-8. Start the new server, and open [http://localhost:serverPort/watson-movieapp-dialog/dist/index.html#/](http://localhost:serverPort/watson-movieapp-dialog/dist/index.html#/) in your favorite browser, where *serverPort* is the port on which your local server is running.
+8. Start the new server, and open [http://localhost:serverPort/watson-tsaapp-dialog/dist/index.html#/](http://localhost:serverPort/watson-tsaapp-dialog/dist/index.html#/) in your favorite browser, where *serverPort* is the port on which your local server is running.
 9. Chat with What's in Theaters!

 #### Deploying the app on the Websphere Liberty Profile in Bluemix